 Also Read : Historical sites near Pune

 Located on Chandora hill, Pitalkhora Caves are an ancient rock-cut caves situated near Aurangabad.
 Dates back to 2nd century BC, it consists of 14 Buddhist Caves that are believed to be one of the earliest of the rock cut cave structures in the vicinity.
 The cave boasts with many sculptures, Miniature chaitya windows, paintings, animal motifs, the elephants, mithuna figures, dwarapalas and wonderful yaksha figures.
 These are one of the prominent places to visit near Aurangabad.
 Out of 14 caves, four caves are chaityas, and the remaining are viharas.
 The most important is the Cave 3 that has the best paintings.
-Besides, there are steps that lead down to a basement where there are many carvings and a stupa which houses many rare crystals.
+Besides, some steps lead down to a basement where there are many carvings and a stupa which houses many rare crystals.